julie-fe/frontend-resources/code-guidelines/JS_TS.md

 ```

 **Block Comment**
 Block comments are used for multi line comments.
-There are to types of usage of block comments:
+There are two types of usage of block comments:
 * Inline Block comments
 * Block comments for describing classes, functions, methods and interfaces